Ecommerce Marketing: 33 Tips To Skyrocket Sales

 Definitely not, right?
 It’s completely pixelated.
 It’s hard to even tell what it is.

 Tack-sharp images are essential for selling ecommerce products.
 Ideally, you want a plain or white background with no distractions.
-If your product is small, use a macro lens so you can take a clearer shot.
+If your product is small, use a macro lens to take a clearer shot.

 Yes, SEO matters when it comes to ecommerce marketing.